aydinbulut/laravel-todo-rest-api/README.md

 `make api-migrate`: Migrate the database
 `make api-seed`: Seed(populate) the database with fake data
 `make api-migrate-seed`: Combination of above 2 methods

-### CLIENT

-Client application written with ReactJs with Typescript template.

-#### Client Setup

-You can use following commands;

-`make client-install`: Install the dependencies
-`make client-start`: Start the client application

 ###### Help